elendee/EmuHelpers/README.md

 ## Utilities
 Utilities are standalone modules with their css bundled directly into them so they are one-line includes in any module based app.
+Examples are found commented at the top of each utility.

 #### hal
 A popup message